aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Item.md

 - entity.`sprite` local position is set to (0.0, 0.5, 0.0)

 ## EntityControl.CreateItem
 This is a special way to create an [EntityControl](../../EntityControl/EntityControl.md) that will also give it this object type and set it as an [item entity](../../EntityControl/Item%20entity.md).
 It's a public static method on EntityControl meaning it can be called by anyone to create an item object out of thin air.
-It returns the newly created NPCControl.
-It takes in the starting position, the item type, the item id, the starting velocity and the amount of time in frames this should be collectable.
+It returns the newly created NPCControl and it takes in the starting position, the item type, the item id, the starting velocity and the amount of time in frames this should be collectable.

 The very first thing this does is call [CreateNewEntity](../../EntityControl/EntityControl%20Methods.md#createnewentity) with the name `tempitem` and add an NPCControl to it.